 Construction Claims Management

-Construction Claims Management – Typically construction projects involve many resources such as labors, subcontractors, equipments and materials.
+What is Claims Management in Construction?
+In this article, we will discuss Construction Claims Management process, examples of common construction claims, and responses.
+Typically construction projects involve many resources such as labors, subcontractors, equipment, and materials.
 Lack of coordination and communication between the project team and the vendors may cause disputes during the execution of the project.

 A claim is a demand for something due which results from an action.
-Claim is different than change order.
-A change order is an agreement between the parties however, claim is a request by one party.
+A claim is different than a change order.
+A change order is an agreement between the parties however, the claim is a request by one party.
 The claim becomes a change order if the parties agree.
 If the claim does not come to an agreement, it may proceed to negotiation, mediation, arbitration, and litigation phases until it is resolved.

-It is always easier and cheaper to resolve the issues between the parties at early stages.
-As the construction project progressed, changes may become costly and difficult.
-Claim management needs effective practices during the entire life cycle of a project.
+It is always easier and cheaper to resolve the issues between the parties at the early stages.
+As the construction project progresses, changes may become costly and difficult.
+For that reason, claim management requires to implement effective practices during the entire project life cycle.

 Phases of a Construction Project

 Typically a construction project has four basic phases.